Slow-Cooked Roast Lamb Shoulder with Herbs de Provence

 To make a sauce from the roast lamb drippings…

-Remove the meat from the pan and leave to rest.
-Strain the remaining contents of the pot through a strainer or preferably a gravy separator.
+Remove the meat from the pan and leave it to rest.
+Strain the remaining contents of the pot through a strainer or, preferably a gravy separator.
 Leave the liquid to settle for a few minutes so the oil and water separate.
-In the roasting dish combine 3 tbsp liquid with 1 tbsp plain, all-purpose flour.
+In the roasting dish, combine 3 tbsp liquid with 1 tbsp plain, all-purpose flour.
 Whisk on a low heat until it is combined.
 Stirring continuously, continue adding the liquid (with as little of the separated oil as possible) a little at a time while the sauce thickens.
 Cook gently for approx. 15 minutes, stirring until you have the desired consistency and flavor.
 If you need more liquid, you can add a little water.
 Season with salt and pepper if needed.

 So you have leftovers!